Frequently Asked Questions

 Is there a reason to stay in Siena for more than the 3 nights?

 Yes.
-The Palio festival, in both July and August, is 4 days.
+The Palio festival, in both July and August, is actually over 4 days.
 The first day of each festival is devoted to the selection and random assignment of the horses (Tratta) to the 10 Contrade.
 This activity takes place in Piazza del Campo between noon and 1:30pm on either the 29th of June (July race) or August 13th (August race).
 Later, in the evening, the first trial race (Prova) is held.
 Since horses who may have won previous Palio can be in the lot of 10 horses, their assignment to a particular Contrada is considered a great start to the festival for those Contrada who are so fortunate - even without such fortune, the excitement and or emotions of the Contrada members are on full display in the campo for all to see during this critical moment.

 What happens if it rains?